MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/windows-7-support.md

 ## Guidance when using Configuration Manager for updates

 > [!IMPORTANT]
-> Security updates for Version 2002 of Microsoft 365 Apps on Windows 7 ended on January 10, 2023.
+> Security updates for Microsoft 365 Apps on Windows 7 ended on January 10, 2023.

 If you use Configuration Manager and the Software Update management workflow to update installations of Microsoft 365 Apps, we recommend that you create a separate collection for your Windows 7 devices.
 Then, use a query rule to add members to the collection.